West Conshohocken, Pennsylvania: Politics and government

 West Conshohocken has a city manager form of government with a mayor and a seven-member borough council.
+The borough manager is Dr. Doug Borgerson, and the mayor is Dr. Danelle Fournier.

 The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 149th State House District (represented by Rep. Tim Briggs) and the 17th State Senate District (represented by Sen. Amanda Cappelletti).

 Public water is provided by Aqua of PA.
 Sewer facilities were sold in June 2017 to the Borough of Conshohocken for around $9,500,500.00 (9.5 million) West Conshohocken sewers are now owned and managed by the Conshohocken Authority, and all payments go to Conshohocken.
 Residential trash pickup is still provided by West Conshohocken.
 A full-time police force serves the community, but fire protection is provided by a volunteer company, the George Clay Steam Fire Engine and Hose Company Number 1, Station 39.
 SEPTA bus lines provide access to the Norristown Transportation Center, and bus and rail lines connect the borough to other portions of Montgomery County and Philadelphia.